Utah Utes men's basketball: The Rebuild

-The Runnin' Utes stormed out of the gates in the 2014–2015 season, amassing a 14–2 record in their first 16 games with losses to #16 San Diego State and #10 Kansas.
-Wins included a repeat victory against BYU and an overtime thriller against #8 Wichita State.
+The Runnin' Utes stormed out of the gates in the 2014–2015 season, amassing a 14–2 record in their first 16 games with losses to number 16 San Diego State and number 10 Kansas.
+Wins included a repeat victory against BYU and an overtime thriller against number 8 Wichita State.
 The season would end in a Sweet Sixteen trip for the Runnin' Utes where they lost to the eventual champion Duke Blue Devils by a score of 63–57.
-The Utes' defense improved to allow only 57.1 points a game in contrast to the previous year's 64.3 as the passing lanes were consistently clogged by Senior Delon Wright and Junior Brandon Taylor who combined to average 3.4 steals a game to go with their combined scoring output of 25.1 points a game.
-Freshman Jakob Poeltl proved himself to be a major part of the defensive resurgence, averaging nearly 2 blocks a game to go with his 9 points and nearly 7 rebound average.
+The Utes' defense improved to allow only 57.1 points a game in contrast to the previous year's 64.3 as the passing lanes were consistently clogged by senior Delon Wright and junior Brandon Taylor who combined to average 3.4 steals a game to go with their combined scoring output of 25.1 points a game.
+Freshman Jakob Pöltl proved himself to be a major part of the defensive resurgence, averaging nearly 2 blocks a game to go with his 9 points and nearly 7 rebound average.
 Junior Jordan Loveridge improved upon his high shooting percentage to shoot 43% from three-point range, and the rest of the team joined in, putting up the 7th best 3-point shooting percentage in the nation.